evanwill/workshop-template-b/content/0-prep.md

 # Workshop Prep

-To create your own materials using workshop-template-b, please create a free [GitHub account](https://github.com/join) if you do not have one already.
+To create your own materials using `workshop-template-b`, please create a free [GitHub account](https://github.com/join) if you do not have one already.
 Basic familiarity with the GitHub web interface will be helpful.

 For a quick introduction check out GitHub's [Hello World guide](https://guides.github.com/activities/hello-world/) and [Try Git](https://try.github.io/).

-It is possible to create a website with this template using only GitHub's web interface.
+It is possible to create a website with this template using only GitHub's web interface--in fact, it works great!
-However, for more advanced uses you will want Git, Ruby, and Jekyll installed on your computer.
+However, for more advanced uses you will want Git, Ruby, and Jekyll installed on your computer to do local development.

 {% capture text %}
 1. Have a [GitHub](https://github.com) account.